-Your experience at Knott’s Berry Farm will likely be guided by the age of your children and what you’re all interested in as travelers.
+Your experience at Knott’s Berry Farm will likely be shaped by the age of your children and what you’re all interested in as travelers.

 You’ll probably get familiar with the roller coasters if your children are somewhere above 48″ or 52″ tall and love “twists, turns, and towering plunges.”

 If the kids don’t yet reach the minimum height requirement for the biggest rides, the park also offers a slew of family rides and children’s adventures, so everyone will get to enjoy a few rides at any age.

 Here are a few of the roller coasters you might want to try out if you need a shot of adrenaline during your Knott’s visit:

 Coast Rider: This unique ride takes you high in the air for an initial dive, but then the track turns into a series of horizontal twists and turns that are supposed to feel like you’re barreling down the Pacific Coast Highway in your classic car.